Information for International Students

 Office of Global Services

 The Office of Global Services (OGS) offers a vast array of programs and services to more than 11,000 international students and scholars who represent approximately 140 nations.

 The OGS also works to promote meaningful interaction and intercultural understanding among citizens of other countries and their peers from the United States, providing educational and cultural enrichment opportunities for all members of Northeastern and the community at large.

 The OGS oversees the Student and Exchange Visitor Information System (SEVIS) at Northeastern, as mandated by the U.S. federal government, in order to ensure compliance with regulations and procedures affecting those international students and scholars in specified nonimmigrant visa classifications.

-Affiliation with the OGS begins with the orientation program and continues through such initiatives as the OGS’s two-month cultural festival, International Carnevale, which celebrates the cultural diversity of the entire university community.
-For a list of OGS services and programs, visit the website.
+Affiliation with the OGS begins with the orientation program and continues through such initiatives as its cultural festival, International Carnevale, which celebrates the cultural diversity of the entire university community.
+For a list of OGS services and programs, visit the OGS website.

-International students must maintain full-time status at Northeastern to be in compliance with immigration and SEVIS regulations.
-Also, they must not engage in any type of employment unless previously authorized by the OGS.
-Note that timely registration for courses is especially important so that they may remain in compliance with current federal regulations.
-They should consult with the OGS if they have questions about their individual status.
+As an international student in F-1 and J-1 visa classification, you must maintain full-time status at Northeastern to be in compliance with immigration and SEVIS regulations.
+Also, you must not engage in any type of employment unless previously authorized by the OGS.
+Note that timely registration for courses is especially important so that you may remain in compliance with current federal regulations.
+You should consult with the OGS if you have any questions about your individual status.